javaee/glassfish/README.md

 # About

 GlassFish is the Open Source Java EE Reference Implementation; as such, we weclome external contributions.
-Make sure to read this [document](pr_workflow) to understand our Pull Request acceptance workflow.
+Make sure to read our [Pull Request acceptance workflow](pr_workflow).

 # Latest News